gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Once a secure communication channel with the Group Manager has been established, the joining node requests to join the OSCORE group, by sending a Joining Request message to the related group-membership resource at the Group Manager, as per Section 4.2 of {{I-D.ietf-ace-key-groupcomm}}.

 In particular, the joining node sends a CoAP POST request to the endpoint /group-oscore/GROUPNAME at the Group Manager, where GROUPNAME is the name of the OSCORE group to join.
-This Joining Request is formatted as defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}.
+This Joining Request has content format application/ace-groupcomm+cbor defined in Section 8.1 of {{I-D.ietf-ace-key-groupcomm}}, and is formatted as defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}.
 Specifically:

 * The 'scope' parameter MUST be present.